-The DBQLogTbl does provide metrics for these utilities, but not as accurate and as abundant as what Teradata DBQLUtilityTbl can offer.
+The DBQLogTbl provides metrics for these utilities, but they are not as accurate or plentiful as those provided by Teradata DBQLUtilityTbl.

 What is the Teradata DBQL Utility Log?

-The DBQLUtilityTbl will provide a plethora of detail, including timestamps of different phases of a utility job (acquisition and application for FastLoad/MultiLoad/MLoadX utility protocols, select and export steps for the export utility) and a DSA job (dictionary-data-build-postscript phase), logical and physical io usage, CPU time…
+The DBQLUtilityTbl offers a wealth of information, such as timestamps for various stages of utility jobs (acquisition and application for FastLoad/MultiLoad/MLoadX utility protocols, selection and export steps for the export utility), as well as for DSA jobs’ dictionary-data-build-postscript phase.
+It also provides details on logical and physical IO usage and CPU time.

 BEGIN QUERY LOGGING ON SYSPROD WITH UTILITYINFO;

-This is important to keep note of because:
+This is significant to take note of because:

-The DBQLUtilityTbl is a 129-column table; the corresponding view is QryLogUtilityV.
+The DBQLUtilityTbl has 129 columns, and its corresponding view is QryLogUtilityV.

 How to use the Teradata DBQL Utility Log